-You must clean your area rugs of food and liquid material because though moths are normally the storage ‘bad guys’ any insect will eat sugars and other food materials, and they will eat the wool fibers that are holding this meal for them too.
+- You must clean your area rugs of food and liquid material.
+While moths reign as the storage bad guys, any insect will eat food stuck to the fiber.
 An insect repellant, safe for carpet fibers, will make your rug unappetizing to moths.

 Do roll your rugs starting at the bottom to the top end, fuzzy side inside.

-To find the bottom end of your rug, you want to ‘pet’ your rug to determine when you are going with the nap and against the nap.
-When you run your hand with the nap, it will take you to the tassels of the bottom of the rug (where the weaver began weaving your rug).
+- To find the bottom end of your rug, you want to ‘pet’ your rug to determine which direction the nap is going.
+When you run your hand with the carpet nap, it will take you to the tassels of the bottom of the rug (where the weaver began weaving your area rug).
 Roll from this end.
-Folding rugs causes cracking over time, so do not fold rugs being put in storage.
+Folding area rugs causes cracking over time, so do not fold before storing.

-Do roll your silk rugs with the fuzzy side outside.
+Don’t roll your silk rugs with the fuzzy side inside.

-Wool and cotton rugs have more five to them than silk rugs, so when placing silk rugs into storage, roll them with their fuzzy silk side outside.
+- Wool and cotton rugs have more give than silk rugs.
+So when placing silk rugs into storage, roll them with their fuzzy silk side outside.

 Do wrap your rugs in Tyvek® or brown acid-free paper.

-Wool has a moisture content even when it is dry, so changes in heat will cause it to sweat.
-Because of this you can never wrap wool rugs in plastic or you will create a mildew problem.
-Tyvek® paper is best as it is tear and water resistant.
+- Wool has a moisture content even when it is dry, so changes in heat will cause it to sweat.
+Because of this, you can never wrap wool rugs in plastic, or you will create a mildew problem.
+Tyvek® paper is best as it is torn and water-resistant.

 Do elevate your rug packages off of the ground.

-Many storage facilities are built in lowlands that have a tendency to flood during bad weather, wo whether in your home or their location you want to keep rugs at least six inches off the ground in case flooding occurs.
+- Storage facilities are often located in lowlands, which tend to flood during bad weather.
+So whether in your home or their location, you want to keep rugs at least six inches off the ground in case flooding occurs.

-Do make certain nothing heavy is stacked on top of your rugs.
+Don’t stack anything heavy on top of your rugs.